Personal Injury Lawyer Manchester, NH

 Working together, we can develop a powerful case to present to the insurance adjuster, or, if necessary, to the jury.

 One additional team member is vitally important to every personal injury case, and that person is you, the client.
 We work hand-in-hand with our clients to gather details that may not be available from other sources.
 For example, a client may have missed a meaningful family event because he or she was recovering from injuries at the time.
 These types of details can directly impact the size of a damage award.

-Kenison Law Office handles all categories of personal injury cases, including:
+The personal injury attorneys with Kenison Law Office handle all categories of personal injury cases, including:

 - Wrongful death: Responsible parties cannot escape liability just because their victims pass away and are not present to assert their own claim.
 Mr. Kenison obtains justice on behalf the victim’s estate and surviving family.